Stack v. Boyle: Al Richmond

 Al Richmond helped found The Daily People's World which was a leftist newspaper in San Francisco, and he served as its executive editor.
 Later, Richmond said of the anti-Communist campaign of Senator Joseph McCarthy, "I think that a lot of people were silenced, and their withdrawal from social commitment extended long afterward."
 Richmond left the party in 1968 after his paper criticized the Soviet Union for the invasion of Czechoslovakia, though he remained a Marxist.
 His autobiography, "A Long View From The Left," was published in 1973.

 Dorothy Healey

-Healey began as a member of the Young Communist League and later the Communist Party.
+Dorothy Healey began as a member of the Young Communist League and later the Communist Party.
 She was appointed a deputy labor commissioner by Governor Culbert Olson in 1940 and served as the Chairman of the Los Angeles Communist Party (1945).
 In 1952, she was arrested under the Smith Act.
 She appeared on college campuses in support of the antiwar movement in the 1960s, and in 1969, she openly opposed the Soviet invasion of Czechoslovakia in 1969; she effectively removed herself from the Communist Party because of this.
 Following her formal resignation in 1973, she became active in the New American Movement and the Democratic Socialists of America.